rainbow-me/rainbow/src/react-native-animated-charts/README.md

 TODO

 ## Helpers
-It's not essential in the library, but we have decide to include a lot of helpers we are (or we were) using for displaying charts.
+It's not essential in the library, but we have decided to include a lot of helpers we are (or we were) using for displaying charts.
 ## Interpolations
 We have two interpolators which share the most of the API: `bSplineInterpolation` and `monotoneCubicInterpolation`.
 ```js